junxit/us-congress-bills-114/metadata.md

 - 2016-08-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 578.
 - 2016-11-30 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6623-6626; text of measure as reported in Senate: CR S6623-6624; text as passed Senate: CR S6624-6626)
 - 2016-11-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6623-6626; text of measure as reported in Senate: CR S6623-6624; text as passed Senate: CR S6624-6626)
+- 2016-12-01 — Message on Senate action sent to the House.
+- 2016-12-01 — Received in the House.
+- 2016-12-01 — Referred to the House Committee on Transportation and Infrastructure.